Getting started with Tasks

 kubectl apply --filename hello-world.yaml

-The output confirms that the Task was completed successfully:
+The output confirms that the Task was created successfully:

 task.tekton.dev/hello created